niflostancu/polymer-reflection/README.md

 **Note:** adding behaviors after an element has been registered has several drawbacks:

-1. existing prototype methods won't get overridden as expected;
-2. the same with host attributes (and probably several other special properties);
+1. host attributes (and probably several other special properties) won't get overridden as expected;
-3. property effects / observers' calling order is undefined.

-Aka the behaviors will act as they are last in the list, regardless of the insertion point)
+2. property effects / observers calling order is not quite right (the behaviors will act as they are last in the list, regardless of the insertion point).

 If you rely on any of these, you must call this method before the element is imported / registered!

 *Parameters*